Increasing efficiency and reducing costs with smart factories

 Onica crafted a PoC IoT solution that connected the digital and analog sensors on the sterilizer, extracted that data, and sent it to the AWS cloud where key data was displayed in a dashboard to enable real-time monitoring of the performance of the sterilizer.

 Onica’s Data and Analytics experts worked with Cerapedics to define and optimize a data model, data types and connectors needed for Open Automation Software (OAS), which was responsible for local communication to the device, to send data to AWS IoT.
 At this phase, a particular challenge the team overcame was correlating multiple disparate pieces of data in order to present a cohesive message to the AWS backend.

 Onica defined the authentication, device identification, MQTT topic hierarchy and a flexible payload format — allowing for future expansion — then built a hardware simulator in its lab environment.
-The backend received data via AWS IoT, classified it, enriched it using Kinesis Data Streams and a series of Lambda functions, then stored in both Amazon DynamoDB and Amazon S3, for real-time and historical analysis use cases.
-By using AWS managed services, the pipeline scales automatically, is resilient to outage and is cost-effective for any size workload.
+The serverless backend received data via AWS IoT, classified it, enriched it using Amazon Kinesis Data Streams and a series of AWS Lambda functions, then stored in both Amazon DynamoDB and Amazon Simple Storage Service (S3), for real-time and historical analysis use cases.
+By using AWS managed services, the pipeline scales automatically, is resilient to outage, and is cost-effective for any size workload.
 A series of Amazon QuickSight dashboards provides near-real time visibility into device performance.
 Additionally, Cerapedics can define threshold-based alerts to trigger notifications for anomalies or other interesting events.

 With the new visibility and real-time flow of data, Cerapedics can now incorporate machine learning capabilities to assist in better calibration of the equipment, and anticipate failures.